100xA/100xa.github.io/_posts/2024-03-18-blog-devin-ai.md

 A few days ago, Devin got announced.
 With Cognition Labs slogan of building the first "AI Software Engineer" plenty of VCs got excited, and many developers got scared. <br><br>

 Devin can already pass Upwork Requests (which are usually reserved for Freelancers), it has an editor window where it can edit code, it has a browser window where it can interact with websites like GitHub, and it can read and make use of some documentation.
-The main thing seems to be the dedicated planning window and how it approaches tasks given in form of prompts. <br><br>
+The main thing seems to be the dedicated planning window and how it approaches tasks given in form. of prompts. <br><br>

 There is some legitimate question about just how cherry-picked these examples are, but there is not anything about what it does that seems infeasible.
 But it is not a real AI software engineer, its more another tool for us.
 Well why is that? <br> <br>